Niallfealty/n8b_un_foundation/lit_review/Scenarios.md

 This section (which may be moved somewhere else as fits the general structure) documents studies on changes in trend or understanding whether or not there has been a shift in trend.

 - [This **preprint** from the Wittgenstein centre and Max Planck Institute for Demographic Research](https://osf.io/preprints/socarxiv/mvy62) looks at a potential fertility shock from Covid 19 (n.b. a preprint and suggests a shock imact rather than paradigm shift)
+- [this JAMA study](https://pubmed.ncbi.nlm.nih.gov/34081139/) gives context and suggests that while there may be (U.S. local) agreement this appears to be a blip and later surge can be expected